Sewer Service Area Planning

 - Local water quality assessment - The assessment can help identify the environmentally sensitive areas to be excluded from the sewer service area.

 Sewer service area plan approvals are formal amendments to the state's Areawide Water Quality Management Plan.
-Plan and plan amendments, once approved by the local community are forwarded to the Wisconsin DNR for administrative decision to update the state's AWQM Plan.
-These decisions are based on the elements and considerations outlined in NR121.
-Annually DNR transmits updates to USEPA for certification as an amendment to the state's WQM Plan.
+Plan and plan amendments, once approved by the local community are forwarded to the DNR for administrative decision to update the state's AWQM Plan.
+These decisions are based on the elements and considerations outlined in NR 121, Wis.
+Adm.
+Code.
+Annually DNR transmits updates to the EPA for certification as an amendment to the state's WQM Plan.
 Each sewer service area program is developed locally, with specific procedures, criteria and review processes customized and documented in the respective SSA Plan.
 Generalized answers to common questions are listed below.

 - What degree of water quality protection does SSA planning authorize?